Chopped Greek Chickpea Salad

 - Add zoodles or spiralized sweet potatoes for more texture, flavor, and healthy veg.

-If you enjoy Mediterranean flavors, you’ll also love this meal-worthy chicken gyro salad with a creamy dill dressing, one-skillet Greek chicken with olives, and a delightful pearl couscous salad with cucumbers and tomatoes.
+If you enjoy Mediterranean flavors, you’ll also love an easy antipasto salad, this meal-worthy chicken gyro salad with a creamy dill dressing, one-skillet Greek chicken with olives, and a delightful pearl couscous salad with cucumbers and tomatoes.

 You can also FOLLOW me on PINTEREST, INSTAGRAM, FACEBOOK, and TWITTER for more great recipes and ideas!